The Tonic

-Your parent takes their blood pressure medication every day but the readings won't go down.
-Before assuming the medication isn't working, consider the three most common reasons blood pressure treatment "fails" in Nigeria.
+Your parent takes their BP medication every day.
+The readings won't go down.
+Before assuming the medication isn't working, here are the three most common reasons blood pressure treatment fails in Nigeria.

 Is the medication counterfeit or substandard?